 About The Workforce Institute at UKG (Ultimate Kronos Group)

-The Workforce Institute provides research and education on critical workplace issues facing organizations around the globe.
-By bringing together thought leaders, The Workforce Institute is uniquely positioned to empower organizations with the knowledge and information they need to manage their workforces effectively and provide a voice for employees on important workplace issues.
-A hallmark of The Workforce Institute's research is balancing the needs and desires of diverse employee populations with the needs of organizations.
+The Workforce Institute provides research and education on critical workplace issues facing organisations around the globe.
+By bringing together thought leaders, The Workforce Institute is uniquely positioned to empower organisations with the knowledge and information they need to manage their workforces effectively and provide a voice for employees on important workplace issues.
+A hallmark of The Workforce Institute's research is balancing the needs and desires of diverse employee populations with the needs of organisations.
 For additional information, visit www.workforceinstitute.org.